What is VSR?

 now with closed captioning

-The ASAP-Peer Workforce Initiative (PWI), working with military, including Veterans, and peer recovery subject matter experts, has developed the required training for VSR candidates.
-See details on ASAP-PWI sidebar (at right).
-This online-only training (either or both parts) is also approved by ASAP-NYCB for continuing education credits (CARC and CRPA, and CRPA-parenthetics).
+The Peer Workforce Initiative (PWI), working with military, including Veterans, and peer recovery subject matter experts, has developed the required training for VSR candidates.
+See details on APWI sidebar (at right).
+This online-only training (either or both parts) is also approved by NYCB for continuing education credits (CARC and CRPA, and CRPA-parenthetics).

 Training is offered to participants interested in: